-Regardless of requests submitted for projects up to FY2019, a country wishing to apply for project selection for FY2020 is required to submit a request form again.
+Regardless of requests submitted by FY2020, a country wishing to apply for project selection for FY2021 is required to submit a request form again.
 Please note that requests not received by the deadline will not be considered even if the research proposal has been submitted.